 Finally, the industry has also raised concerns over the economic effects of the new regulation, claiming it will lead to a decline in liquidity across European markets.
 This in turn will adversely affect small and mid-sized stocks.

 A bright future ahead for dark pools?

 The fine imposed on Goldman Sachs and the charges levelled at Barclays have opened the door for further investigations into back-dated dark pool trading.
 It has also given regulators across the globe a precedent to push for further pre-trade transparency, eroding the primary reason why dark pool trading became a lucrative activity in the first place.
 Not helped by the terminology, dark pools have received notoriety for predatory activity.
 The industry is beginning to recognise this and is starting to act.
 Some exchanges are already voluntarily divulging more information around trades.

 Dark pools look set to continue to grow, despite the external pressure to change the model of trading securities.
 European exchanges continue to adopt MiFID 2 and have two years to assimilate the regulation into their company model.
 The regulation is likely to restrict the possibilities of dark pool trading, but not halt the practice.
 In the US, Barclays may not be the last individual case of fraud, but it remains to be seen if the SEC will revisit the regulation they muted in 2009.

 In the meantime, dark pools will provide an alternative way for banks to trade.
 If they take the initiative and work with regulators over transparency and investor protection, the future remains bright.

-Topics: European Union, Securities and Exchange Commission, Dark Pools, Financial Industry Regulatory Authority, Financial Instruments Directive, International politics, Financial services, UK business
+Topics: Dark Pools, European Union, Financial Industry Regulatory Authority, Financial Instruments Directive, Securities and Exchange Commission, Financial services, UK business, International politics

 Written by Conor Brennan